Looking good and dressing well is a necessity. Having a purpose in life is not – Oscar Wilde

 I window shopped the street in the evenings, admiring the beautiful displays of shirts.
-Research I call it now.
+Research I now call it.
 Finally I bought one shirt from each of my carefully chosen shirt makers.
-From the top end down to the apparent bargains
+Seven in all, from the top end down to the apparent bargains.

-After about a year of wearing them I also discovered, as with anything, you get what you pay for.
+After a year of wearing them I also discovered, as with anything, you get what you pay for.
 Like a hi fi set, to move from good up to great. costs a bit extra.
-I settled on one shirt maker.
-No names but they were established at the very end of the 1800’s.
+I settled on one shirt maker, established at the very end of the 1800’s.
 They represented for me, not the best price, but something more important: the best value.